Arsenal stunned by Unai Emery’s early trick as Aston Villa join the title race

 If there was an added tension with Villa having a lead to defend, Arsenal resumed their pressure in the second half.

-From Saka’s corner, Martinez flapped against Ollie Watkins and both were relieved when it rebounded onto the post and Villa hacked away.
+Appeals for a penalty were waved away when Douglas Luiz caught Jesus in the box then, from Saka’s corner, Martinez flapped against Ollie Watkins and both were relieved when it rebounded onto the post.
 Before the hour, Zinchenko’s pass released Havertz and Odegaard was presented with Arsenal’s clearest chance of the game.
 The Arsenal captain sliced wide and then screamed into the night.

 The Holte End roared in response and Villa improved when Arsenal started to commit further numbers forward.
 Moussa Diaby, on for the injured Bailey at the break, brought a threat on the counter and set up chances for Digne and Watkins, though Raya saved both low down.

 Arsenal had found late goals in victories at Brentford and Luton but there would be no hat-trick: Havertz thought he had scrambled in a messy, 90th minute equaliser but referee Jarred Gillett ruled the ball had come off his hand before Martinez was beaten and the VAR did not disagree.
-As Villa held on, Arteta left his box seconds before the final whistle.
+“Clear and obvious,” Arteta said later.
+But when Villa held on, Arteta left his box seconds before the final whistle.
 He had already seen enough.